HDFGroup/hsds/docs/docker_install_azure.md

     # the following will be the same as the variables exported on the VM below
-    export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.                                                     # Note the quotation marks around the string export BUCKET_NAME=hsdstest                   # set to the name of the container you will be using
+    export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.                                                     # Note the quotation marks around the string export BUCKET_NAME=hsdstest                      # set to the name of the container you will be using export SN_PORT=5101                              # port to use

 Prerequisites